 There isn’t a doubt in my mind, I am recommending Dunkirk.
 What else can I say at this point, other than get yourself out to the cinema and experience this film.
 And if you can see it in IMAX, then absolutely make the effort to do so.
 And while you’re doing that, I’m off to see the film for a second time.

-Now that you’ve finished my review of Dunkirk, you may be interested in checking out a piece I did where I ranked all of Christopher Nolan’s filmography.
-So if you click this link, you’ll be whisked over to that.
+Now that you’ve finished my review of Dunkirk, you may be interested in checking out a piece I did where I ranked Christopher Nolan’s filmography; click this link and you’ll be whisked over to that.

 I would love to know what you thought of the film and what you thought of the review.
 So feel free to leave any opinions, feedback etc. in the comments down below.
 If you’re interested in knowing when I post something new, may I suggest following my blog directly or following me on Twitter – @GavinsRamblings.
 I leave you now by saying thank you for reading my review and I hope you have a wonderful day.